 Though a lot like petrochemicals, oleochemicals are biodegradable, pollution free, and very low in toxic levels.
 It is already being used in the production of biodiesel, bioplastics, and lubricants.
 These chemicals are also being employed in the textiles, personal care, pharmaceuticals, and food & beverage industry.

 The USA is one of the biggest producers as well as consumers of petrochemicals.
 Owing to its commitment to green energy and reducing carbon emissions, policymakers in the US are encouraging industries to adopt oleochemicals.
-Some of the major names in United States oleochemicals market like Emery Oleochemicals and Vantage Specialty Chemicals already have a significant presence across value chains
+Some of the major names in the United States oleochemicals market like Emery Oleochemicals and Vantage Specialty Chemicals already have a significant presence across value chains

 Changes in U.S. regulations and the ban on trans fats, along with tax incentives to encourage biofuel consumption are some of the major factors which have increased the demand of oleochemicals in the United States.
 According to industry experts, the personal care & cosmetics segment has emerged as a major user of these chemicals and its derivatives.
 The textile segment and consumer goods industry are other sectors which have replaced petrochemicals with oleochemicals.
 With more industries switching to oleochemicals, it is very clear that America’s dependency on petrochemicals is sure to reduce significantly.